SKIP TO MAIN CONTENT

 Bio

-Esmeralda de la Cruz serves as an Economic Development Manager for the City of Plano.
-She is responsible for supporting businesses, helping them grow and invest in the Plano community.
-Esmeralda has a passion for public service with over 13 years of experience.
+Esmeralda de la Cruz serves as the Business Retention & Expansion Manager for the City of Plano.
+She is responsible leading the City of Plano Economic Development Department in the retention and expansion of existing businesses.
+Through a robust program and key partnerships, create a healthy local business climate, support the retention and creation of high impact jobs and encourage business investments in Plano.
+Esmeralda has a passion for public service with over 17 years of experience.
 She began her career as an Urban Planner working in areas of transportation, development and redevelopment of communities throughout the Dallas-Fort Worth metroplex.
 She has built successful partnerships to support residents, organizations and businesses.

 She received a Bachelor’s degree from the University of Texas at Austin and a Master’s degree in City and Regional Planning from the University of Texas at Arlington.
-She is a member of the Texas Economic Development Council, International Economic Development Council, and American Planning Association (APA).
-She currently serves as the APA — North Texas Chapter Treasurer.
+She is a member of the Texas Economic Development Council, International Economic Development Council, and American Planning Association (APA [American Planning Association] ).

 David Ellis